timkley/tim-kleyersburg.de/src/content/articles/updating-home-assistant-with-docker/index.md

 ```

 This will recreate the containers with the newest images that got pulled before.

+If you've done everything like described above, the output should look something like this:

+{% image 'update-commands.jpg', 'Screenshot of the commands outputted in a terminal window' %}

 Now revisit your Home Assistant dashboard and enjoy the newest version 😎